yonatanmk/filcklist/README.md

 * Movies can be marked as "Plan to See", "Already Seen", "Liked", or "Disliked"

+* Interactive show page for movies that display movie cast, director, poster image, and release date

-* Navigatinv to user profile page will display movie lists organized by how the users has labeled their movies
+* Navigating to user profile page will display movie lists organized by how the users has labeled their movies

 * Responsive user search modal that will display links to user profiles